-The Preservation Foundation of Palm Beach is proud to offer a six-week summer internship program for undergraduate and graduate students of architectural design and historic preservation.
-The internship program is named in honor of the late Anthony K. Baker, a dedicated advocate of historic preservation, history and architecture throughout the United States.
+The Preservation Foundation of Palm Beach is proud to offer a six-week summer internship program for undergraduate and graduate students of architecture and historic preservation.
+The internship program is named in honor of the late Anthony K. Baker, a dedicated advocate of historic preservation, history, and architecture, throughout the United States.